luffy2106/NLP_and_textmining/books/Natural_Language_Processing_with_Transformers/README.md

 ### Chapter 7.
 Question Answering

-[on the page 181, Using Haystack to Build a QA Pipeline]
+[on the page 188, putting it all together]